This post is also available in: 简体中文 (Chinese (Simplified))

 - The keeping of registers and books;

-- The payment of fees to the Registrar or an amount of any fine or default penalty paid to the Registrar (ACRA)
+- The payment of fees to the Registrar or an amount of any fine or default penalty paid to ACRA; and

-- The taking of shares in the company by a subscriber to the memorandum in pursuance of an undertaking of his in the memorandum.
+- The taking of shares in the company by a subscriber to the constitution in pursuance of an undertaking in the constitution.

 What filing requirement is needed for dormant company?

 Obligation to File Income Tax Return (Form C-S/ C)